Suurp/FiltersUBO/README.md

 - **⚡ Important**: Recommended to use **only with uBlock Origin's default filters**
   - Default filters include: EasyList, EasyPrivacy, Peter Lowe's Ad and tracking server list, and malware lists
   - Adding other third-party lists may cause **conflicts** or **errors**
-  - If you experience issues, verify that you only have default filters + FiltersUBO active
+  - If you experience issues, verify that you only have default filters + uBlock-CustomFilters active

 ### 🤝 Contributing